-A question came from a gentleman who was once fairly active, former military, but had not done anything in about five years other than an occasional weight lifting session at his gym.
+A question came from a gentleman who was once fairly active, former military, but had not done anything in about five years, other than an occasional weightlifting session at his gym.

-"How do I get back into working out again without killing myself after a five year hiatus?"
+"How do I get back into working out again without killing myself after a five-year hiatus?"

-Add ONLY stretching to your fitness routine.
-Walking and biking is fine too, but do not run or lift weights during Week 1.
+Add only stretching to your fitness routine.
+Walking and biking is fine, too, but do not run or lift weights during Week 1.
 Stretching should be done twice daily for about 10-15 minutes each session.
-Warm up your body and joints with a fast walk, jumping jacks, and jump rope for about 2-3 minutes.
+Warm up your body and joints with a fast walk, jumping jacks and jump rope for about 2-3 minutes.
 Once warm and just about to break a sweat, start stretching your arms, legs, lower back and abdominal region.

-If running is your ultimate goal try a safe running program as written in my Military.com article "Running Plan for Marathons."
+If running is your ultimate goal, try a safe running program as written in my Military.com article "Running Plan for Marathons."

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
-If you are interested in starting a workout program to create a healthy lifestyle - check out the Military.com Fitness eBook store and the Stew Smith article archive at Military.com.
-To contact Stew with your comments and questions, e-mail him at email@example.com.
+Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
+Send your fitness questions to email@example.com.

 Whether you're thinking of joining the military, looking for fitness and basic training tips, or keeping up with military life and benefits, Military.com has you covered.
 Subscribe to Military.com to have military news, updates and resources delivered directly to your inbox.